Cardiff Giant: Creation and discovery

 The giant was the creation of a New York tobacconist named George Hull.
 He was deeply attracted to science and especially to the theory of evolution proposed by Charles Darwin.
 Hull got into an argument with Reverend Turk and his supporters at a Methodist revival meeting about Genesis 6:4, which states that there were giants who once lived on Earth.
 Hull, a skeptic, being the minority party, lost the argument.
 Angered by his defeat and the credulity of people, Hull wanted to prove how easily he could fool people with a fake giant.

 The idea of a petrified man did not originate with Hull, however.
-During 1858, the newspaper Alta California had published a fake letter claiming that a prospector had been petrified when he had drunk a liquid within a geode.
+In 1858, the newspaper Alta California published a fake letter claiming that a prospector had been petrified when he had drunk a liquid within a geode.
 Other newspapers had also published stories of supposedly petrified people.

 In 1868, Hull, accompanied by a man named H. B. Martin, hired men to quarry out a 10 ft 4.5 in block of gypsum in Fort Dodge, Iowa, telling them it was intended for a monument to Abraham Lincoln in New York.
 He shipped the block to Edward Burkhardt in Chicago, a German stonecutter.
-Burkhardt hired two sculptors named Henry Salle and Fred Mohrmann to create the giant.
-While it is not clear if Burkhardt was aware of Hull's intentions, it is reported that they took steps to cover up their work during the carving, putting up quilts to lessen the sound of carving.
+Burkhardt hired two sculptors, Henry Salle and Fred Mohrmann, to create the giant.
+While it is not clear whether Burkhardt was aware of Hull's intentions, it is reported that they took steps to conceal their work during the carving, including putting up quilts to muffle the sound.

-The giant was designed to imitate the form of Hull himself.
-Hull consulted a geologist and learned that hairs would not be petrified, so he removed the hair and beard from the giant.
+The giant was designed to imitate Hull's form.
+Hull consulted a geologist and learned that hair would not be petrified, so he removed the hair and beard from the giant.
 The length of the giant was 10 ft 4+1/2 in and it weighed 2990 lb.

 Various stains and acids were used to make the giant appear to be old and weathered.
-In order for the giant to look ancient, Hull first wiped the giant using a sponge soaked with sand and water.
+To make the giant look ancient, Hull first wiped it down with a sponge soaked in sand and water.
 The giant's surface was beaten with steel knitting needles embedded in a board to simulate pores.
 The giant was also rubbed with sulphuric acid to create a deeper, vintage-like color.
-During November 1868, Hull transported the giant by railroad to the farm of his cousin, William Newell.
+In November 1868, Hull transported the giant by railroad to the farm of his cousin, William Newell.
 By then, he had spent for the hoax.

 On a night in late November 1868, the giant was buried in a hole in Newell's farm.
 Nearly a year later, Newell hired Gideon Emmons and Henry Nichols, ostensibly to dig a well, and on October 16, 1869, they found the giant.
 One of the men reportedly exclaimed, "I declare, some old Indian has been buried here!"